The Game of Life

 The Game of Life, also known simply as Life, is a board game originally created in 1860 by Milton Bradley as The Checkered Game of Life, the first ever board game for his own company, the Milton Bradley Company.
-The Game of Life was US's first popular parlour game.
 The game simulates a person's travels through their life, from early adulthood to retirement, with college if necessary, jobs, marriage, and possible children along the way.
 Up to six players, depending on the version, can participate in a single game.
 Variations of the game accommodate up to ten players.

 The modern version was originally published 100 years later, in 1960.
 It was created and co-designed by Bill Markham and Reuben Klamer, respectively, and was "heartily endorsed" by Art Linkletter.
 It is now part of the permanent collection of the Smithsonian's National Museum of American History and an inductee into the National Toy Hall of Fame.

 History

 The game was originally created in 1860 by Milton Bradley as The Checkered Game of Life, and was the first game created by Bradley, a successful lithographer.
 The game sold 45,000 copies by the end of its first year.
 Like many 19th-century games, such as The Mansion of Happiness by S. B. Ives in 1843, it had a strong moral message.

 The game board resembled a modified checkerboard.
 The object was to land on "good" spaces and collect 100 points.
+As in snakes and ladders, some spaces caused the player to move up or down to a different space.
 A player could gain 50 points by reaching "Happy Old Age" in the upper-right corner, opposite "Infancy" where one began.